-Memory of the Church
+Memory of the Saints and the Prophets

 Reading of the Word of God